ryanmcdermott/clean-code-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Interface Segregation Principle (ISP)
-ISP states that "Clients should not be forced to depend upon interfaces that they do not use."
-In JavaScript, an interface is the contract of an object (i.e. the public properties and methods).
-In the "Bad" example below, the Feedback subclass inherits everything from the Message class, but only a couple of the features will make sense to the subclass.
+ISP states that "___Clients should not be forced to depend upon interfaces that they do not use.___" In JavaScript, an interface is the contract of an object (i.e. the public properties and methods).
+In the "Bad" example below, the `Feedback` class inherits everything from the `Message` class, but only a couple of the features will make sense to the subclass.

 **Bad:**